oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

   See https://forums.developer.nvidia.com/t/major-kde-plasma-desktop-frameskip-lag-issues-on-driver-555/293606 for more information on this issue.

 * You may be missing the `libnvidia-egl-wayland1` package (which is often recommended).
-Try installing the package using `sudo apt install libnvidia-egl-wayland1` (**Please** don't do this if you installed version 555+ of the Nvidia driver since the driver installer already installs it for you).
+Try installing the package using `sudo apt install libnvidia-egl-wayland1` (**Please** don't do this if you installed version 555+ of the Nvidia driver since the driver installer already installs it for you.
+The PPA repo packages also install it by default.).
 * for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto".
 Follow the steps below in order to apply this:
   1. Go to chrome://flags
   2. Search "Preferred Ozone platform"